-There is more current literature comparing the role of medical and nurse colposcopists confirming that similar results are obtained from either medically trained or a nurse trained colposcopists (Myriokefalitaki E. et al, 2016, Kilic, G. et al, Elit, 2007 Gage, 2006, McPherson 2005).
+Literature comparing the role of medical and nurse colposcopists confirm that similar results are obtained from either medically trained or a nurse trained colposcopists (Myriokefalitaki E. et al, 2016, Kilic, G. et al, Elit, 2007 Gage, 2006, McPherson 2005).

-A recent study from 2013-2014 where British colposcopists use of colposcopically direct punch biopsies were reviewed main finding was that the techniques, number of biopsies and rationale for performing a biopsy vary greatly between colposcopists.
-This study also found that nurse colposcopists use of diagnostic procedures were comparable to that of medical colleagues (Myriokefalitaki, E., et a;.
-2016)
+A study from 2014 where British colposcopists use of colposcopically direct punch biopsies were reviewed, main finding was that the techniques, number of biopsies and rationale for performing a biopsy vary greatly between colposcopists.
+This study also found that nurse colposcopists use of diagnostic procedures were comparable to that of medical colleagues (Myriokefalitaki, E., et al. 2016)

-Another study that included 455 women over a two year time frame from 2007-2009 who had loop electro surgical excision and cervical cone being used as the standard compared to the previous diagnostic biopsies.
+Another study that included 455 women over a two-year time frame from 2007-2009 who had loop electro surgical excision and cervical cone being used as the standard compared to the previous diagnostic biopsies.
 Nurse Practitioners and physicians had a statistically similar outcome (Kilic, G. et al, 2012).

-A further study examined the influence of the medical training and included nurse practitioners, gynecologists, gynecologic oncology fellows to gynecologic oncologists.
+A further study examined the influence of the medical training and included nurse practitioners, gynaecologists, gynaecologic oncology fellows to gynaecologic oncologists.
 The results did not vary significantly by colposcopist; however, accuracy was greater when colposcopists took two or more biopsies (Gage, J. C. et al., 2006)

-An international study reviewed the findings of 72 colposcopist's opinions of fifty cervigrams that had been previously assessed by six expert Canadian colposcopists.
+An international study reviewed the findings of 72 colposcopists opinions of fifty cervigrams that had been previously assessed by six expert Canadian colposcopists.
 The colposcopists included a range of medically trained staff, pathologists and nurse colposcopists.
 Agreement amongst all was similar for the most severe lesions (Elit, et. al, 2007).